DANCING PANDAS

 PRO TIP: Make sure that your guide/driver has a 4X4 car, especially for the last 2 hours of the dirt and rutted out road to Mouanko.
 Our driver did not and there were times when we had to get out and push.

 Charlie the amazing rescue chimp who raised his hand when I told him I loved him.
+This moment was one of the biggest highlights of our visit to the Chimpanzee Sanctuary Cameroon.

 We woke up early in the morning with the excitement and anticipation of the day to come.
 After breakfast we walked over to the Hotel Bel’Art boat dock and sped to the Papaya International Sanctuary Headquarters on the river.